 - 1. Title page

-- 2. Copyright statement (optional)
+- 2. Copyright statement (when applicable)

 - 3. Approval page

-- 4. Abstract (optional)
+- 4. Abstract (Optional)

-- 5. Dedication (optional)
+- 5. Dedication (Optional)

-- 6. Acknowledgments (optional)
+- 6. Acknowledgments (Optional)

-- 7. Preface (optional)
+- 7. Preface (Optional)

 - 8. Table of Contents

-- 9. List of Tables (with titles and page numbers required if you have more than one table)
+- 9. List of Tables (with page references required if you have more than one table)

-- 10. List of Figures (with titles and page numbers required if you have more than one figure)
+- 10. List of Figures (with page references required if you have more than one figure)

 - 11. Text/Body

 - 12. Exhibits (tables, figures, photographs, etc. required if you are presenting all of your tables and figures after the body of your paper)

 - 13. References (or other appropriate title prescribed by your program's style manual)

-- 14. Appendices (optional required if you have copyright permission or other documents that do not fit elsewhere in your paper)
+- 14. Appendices (Optional required if you have copyright permission or other documents that do not fit elsewhere in your paper)

 - 15. Vita